 Supply and return fans-Supply and return fan motors should have grease added after every 2000 hours of operation.
 Using the following procedure, re-lubricate the bearings while the motor is warm, but not running.
-Use one of the greases shown in Table 40.
+Use one of the greases shown in Table 44.

-NOTE: Direct Drive Class II fans that are supplied with TECO motors have double shielded bearings on frame sizes 140T-280T.
-These bearings are pre-packed with a long life grease and are not re-greaseable.
-Larger frame size TECO motors are re-greaseable and follow the same lubrication recommendations as all other motors.
+- 1. Remove and clean upper and lower grease plugs. - 2.
+Insert a grease fitting into the upper hole and add clean grease (Table 44) with a low pressure gun. - 3.
+Run the motor for five minutes before replacing the plugs. - NOTE: Direct-Drive Class II fans that are supplied with TECO motors have double shielded bearings on frame sizes 140T-280T.
+These bearings are pre-packed with a long life grease and are not regreaseable.
+Larger frame size TECO motors are regreaseable and follow the same lubrication recommendations as all other motors.